qgis/QGIS-Documentation/docs/user_manual/processing/toolbox.rst

 and a drop-down :menuselection:`...` button for additional options (the availability depends on the algorithm you run):

-* :guilabel:`Skip Output`: if you are not interested in a given output for this parameter
+* :guilabel:`Skip Output`: if you are not interested in a given output of the algorithm
 * :guilabel:`Create Temporary Layer` (``TEMPORARY_OUTPUT``):
   the output is stored in a vector :ref:`temporary scratch layer <vector_new_scratch_layer>`.
 * :guilabel:`Save to File…`: you will be prompted with a save file dialog,